A Simple Six-Step Process for Finding Employees Online

 Final Thoughts

-The best hourly workers are usually already working.
-They are more passive in their job search.
-For this reason, you might want to consider targeted social media advertising to reach passive candidates if you’re striking out on a job board.
+The best hourly workers are often already employed—and typically more passive in their job search.
+That’s why, in 2026, targeted social media advertising remains a smart way to reach passive candidates if traditional job board aren’t delivering results.

-Don’t miss out by not ensuring your job postings also appeal to part-time and older workers.
-Almost a third of hourly workers are over the age of 45.
-Over 74 percent of hourly workers work fewer than 30 hours a week.
-Check out these great cold recruiting email templates to reach out to passive candidates.
+Don’t limit your reach.
+Make sure your job postings also appeal to part-time and older workers.
+Nearly a third of hourly workers are over the age of 45, and more than 74 percent work fewer than 30 hours per week.
+Check out these great cold recruiting email templates to connect with passive candidates.

-There you have it, a few simple steps to help you find hourly employees online without breaking the bank.
-Look in the right places for you.
-What works for everyone else, may not work for you.
+There you have it—a few practical steps to help you find hourly employees online without overspending.
+Focus on the channels that work best for your business, because what works for others won’t always work for you.

 JD enjoys teaching people how to use ZoomShift to save time spent on scheduling.
 He’s curious, likes learning new things everyday and playing the guitar (although it’s a work in progress).